danieljoos/libkafka-asio/docs/produce_response.md

 + `topic_name`:
    Name of this topic.
 + `partitions`:
-   Vector of `TopicPartitions`, representing the partitions, for which messages have been created.
+   Vector of `Topic::Partition`, representing the partitions, for which messages have been created.

 ### typedef std::vector<Topic\> **TopicVector**